JiaoBL1234/VRAI-Dataset/README.md

 ## Evaluation Metrics:

 We adopt the popular mean Average Precision (mAP) and Cumulative Matching Cure (CMC) as in other ReID works.
-Besides, we host a challenge in Evalai.
+Besides, we host a challenge in <a href='https://evalai.cloudcv.org'>Evalai</a>.
 You can test the performance on our VRAI through this challenge.
 We also provide an example submission submission_t.json for you.

 You can download our VRAI dataset at: